Cowboys & Aliens: Plot

 The remaining posse is captured by Chiricahua Apache Native Americans, who blame them for the alien attacks.
 After Ella's corpse is dumped on a fire by a Chiricahua warrior, she is resurrected and emerges from the fire.
-Ella reveals herself to be from another alien race, who had traveled to Earth to help resist the invaders after they destroyed her home world.
-The aliens – who are mining gold and abducting people to conduct experiments on them – have superior weaponry and are far stronger and more durable than humans; only Jake's wrist weapon or a well-aimed round from a rifle can kill them with a single shot.
+Ella reveals herself to be from another alien race, who had traveled to Earth for revenge after the invaders destroyed her home world.
+The aliens – who are nothing but lowly space pirates out to mine Earth’s gold and abduct people to conduct experiments on them – have superior weaponry and are far stronger and more durable than humans; only Jake's wrist weapon or a well-aimed round from a rifle can kill them with a single shot.
 Ella tells them that the previous attackers were just scouts.
 She also claims Jake holds the secret to the aliens' whereabouts and argues that they must defeat the aliens before the invaders exterminate all life on Earth.
 After taking medicine offered by the Apaches' medicine man, Jake's memory returns.
 He recalls watching Alice get vivisected and euthanized; he escaped by stealing the bracelet encasing his wrist.
 He also remembers the location of the aliens' base of operations: their landed mother ship.

 With this knowledge, they plan to attack the alien base.
 Jake leaves to persuade his old gang to join the fight while Dolarhyde takes command of the original group and the Apaches.
 After the combined groups maneuver the aliens into a ground battle, Jake and Ella board the ship and free the captives, but Jake is captured.
 Dolarhyde rescues him, and both men escape from the ship after killing the alien responsible for Alice's death (identified as Jake left a distinctive scar on its eye in his original escape).
 The ship takes off as the remaining aliens flee Earth, but Ella stays on board to end the threat: she sacrifices herself by entering the ship's core and turning Jake's wrist weapon into a bomb; it detonates, obliterating the ship.

 With the aliens gone, the rescued townsfolk begin remembering their pasts.
-Still a wanted man, Jake chooses to leave; the sheriff and Dolarhyde decide to claim he was killed in the invasion.
-The citizens intend to rebuild their town with the gold taken from the aliens.
+The citizens intend to rebuild their town with the gold mine discovered by the aliens.
+Although he is willing to turn himself in for being a wanted man, the sheriff and Dolarhyde decide to claim Jake was killed in the invasion.
+Jake leaves the town.